felixchen3674/react04292024/homework/vanilla_js/day2_html/homework/concepts.md

 ### IP Address

-Answer: IP address stands for Internet protocol address, it is a sequence of number that is assigned to devices that help identify them. ip addresses match to domain names
+Answer: IP address stands for Internet protocol address, it is a sequence of number that is assigned to devices that help identify them. ip addresses match to domain names.

 ### Client vs Server Difference